 Noble (et al 1996) reported the presence of the herbicide atrazine in 43% of streams in the Fitzroy River system.
 Concentrations were low and within the guidelines at that time.
 Residual cotton sprays such as endosulfan, prometryne and profenofos were also detected downstream from cotton irrigation areas.
 However, the results of aquatic invertebrate sampling suggested that the streams within the catchment possessed relatively diverse invertebrate communities.
-Overall the study concluded that life within the river system was fairly healthy, but that the significant flow events moved millions of tonnes of soil into the GBR lagoon, which in turn would carry any nutrients and pesticides present in the soil in to the GBR lagoon.
+Overall the study by Noble et al. (1996) concluded that life within the river system was fairly healthy, but that the significant flow events moved millions of tonnes of soil into the GBR lagoon, which in turn would carry any nutrients and pesticides present in the soil into the GBR lagoon.